nicolas-steenhout/artjourney/_posts/2025-11-01-art-toolkit.md

 I'm still playing with configuration - what am I actually going to have and carry with me.
 I'm aiming for small.
 I'm also not hoping to work on large sketches.
 Here's what I have for now:

 * A watercolor palette.
 This one is from Art Toolkit.
 It's their "Pocket Palette".
 It's 1/4" thick, and 3 5/8" x 2 1/4".
 I currently have 16 colors in it, but I'm going to change that in the near future.
-It's too many colors for what I'm using this for.
+It's way too many colors for what I'm using it for.
 Limited palette will be better.
 But that'll be the topic of another post
 * A mister.
 A small spray bottle I can use to spray the colors in the palette to rewet them.
 * 2 magnetic clips.
 These are intended to be fridge magnets, but they are good to keep the sketchbook open, and snap the palette onto.
 * 3 waterbrushes.
 2 by Pentel, and one random one that has a flat head.
 I'm thinking of limiting this to only 1.
 The large one by Pentel.